linuxgamingcentral/ship-of-harkinian-updater/README.md

 `curl -L https://raw.githubusercontent.com/linuxgamingcentral/ship-of-harkinian-updater/main/soh-updater.sh | sh`

-The script will create a `soh` folder in the same directory that the script was run.
+The script will create a `ship-of-harkinian` folder in `~/Applications/`.
 Put your legally-dumped ROM inside of this folder in order to play SoH (see my [ROM dumping guide for Steam Deck](https://linuxgamingcentral.com/posts/ship-of-harkinian-steam-deck-guide/) if you need to get your ROM dumped).